In the Rehabilitation, Reintegration & Recovery space

 Initial consumption of alcohol can agitate or irritate the central nervous system.
 Alcohol has a specific sedative effect on the brain which suppresses certain neurotransmitters so that the person can feel at ease after drinking.

 Due to prolonged drinking, the brain and the entire central nervous system becomes dependent on alcohol produced chemicals.
 When the patient suddenly stops drinking the brain scrambles to adjust to the new chemical in balance in the body.

 There can be various ways to deal with alcohol addiction problems.
-The main problems that arise in the path towards alcohol treatment and getting rid of the addiction is the process of dealing with alcohol withdrawal syndrome.
-After a long period of alcohol consumption, the body requires crucial alcohol addiction treatment to get back to normal state.
+The main problems that arise in the path towards alcohol treatment and getting rid of the addiction include the process of dealing with an alcohol withdrawal syndrome.
+After a long period of alcohol consumption, the body requires crucial alcohol addiction treatment to get back to a normal state.

 During the withdrawal period, the patients are likely to suffer from nausea, headache, vomiting and stomach ache issues.
 Severe cases may lead to anxiety issues and patients might experience hallucinations and seizures which sometimes lead to death.
 So, the main focus of alcohol treatment gets shifted to alcohol withdrawal treatment to help the patient reduce the symptoms and get back to normal life easily.

 Alcohol rehabilitation treatment facilities are basically inpatient programs to help with alcohol addiction and prevent their withdrawal symptoms easily.
 An alcohol rehabilitation program can last anywhere from 30 days to 1 year depending on the severity of the condition.

 Sometimes alcohol rehabilitation treatment can also be done outpatient, that is, at the home of the patient but under strict medical care.
 During the detoxification stage, the alcohol withdrawal treatment is medically managed and can take anywhere between 2 to 7 days.